-Assets and Liabilities Management Committee which is delegated by the Group's Management Board with functions to manage assets and liabilities determines the strategy for managing market risk basing on the OTP Group's approaches and submits it for approval by the Supervisory Board of the Bank in the form of interest rate and foreign currency risk management policies as a part of assets and liabilities management policies.
+Assets and Liabilities Management Committee which is delegated by the Bank's Management Board with functions to manage assets and liabilities determines the strategy for managing market risk basing on the OTP Group's approaches and approves it in the form of interest rate and foreign currency risk management policies as a part of assets and liabilities management policies.

-Risk management is defined as determining a tolerance level to a respective risk, i.e. the maximum permissible losses from fluctuations in market indicators, and establishing limits to the amount of the respective open positions the Group is exposed to.
+Risk management is defined as determining a tolerance level to a respective risk, i.e. the maximum permissible losses from fluctuations in market indicators, and establishing limits to the amount of the respective open positions the Bank is exposed to.